 - 3.5.7 Youth services have been subject to a number of funding reductions in recent years, with a cut of £1.034m delivered across 2013-15, and a further cut of £1.4m agreed as part of the Council's budget strategy for 2015-2018.
 These cuts were delivered via restructures of the existing internal service, and a reduction of service delivery at sites. - 3.5.8 The current service is provided by Youth First, who operate five youth clubs and five adventure playgrounds which are leased from the Council.
-In addition, further provision is delivered in other sites and spaces across the borough, for example, a "pop up" service provided in Glass Mill. - 3.5.9 Youth services are currently delivered Youth First, by a staff and young person owned mutual.
+In addition, further provision is delivered in other sites and spaces across the Borough, for example, a "pop up" service provided in Glass Mill. - 3.5.9 Youth services are currently delivered Youth First, by a staff and young person owned mutual.

-- 3.5.10 There are currently eleven council owned sites in the borough that provide youth and adventure play facilities:
+- 3.5.10 There are currently eleven council owned sites in the Borough that provide youth and adventure play facilities:

 - Riverside Youth Club

 - Honor Oak Youth Club

 - Woodpecker Youth Club

 - TNG Youth Club

 - Bellingham Gateway

 - The Richard MacVicar Adventure Playground

 - Ladywell Fields Adventure Playground

 - Home Park Adventure Playground

 - Honor Oak Adventure Playground

 - Dumps Adventure Playground

 - Grove Park Youth Club

 - 3.5.11 Youth First additionally offer either directly or through subcontracting arrangements delivery at the following sites:

 - Lee Green Youth Club

 - Lewisham Pop-up Youth Club

 - Bromley & Downham Youth Club

 - Goldsmith Urban Connect Youth Club

 - 3.5.12 The Grove Park Youth Club Building Preservation Trust and the Rio Ferdinand Foundation provide provision at:

 - Grove Park Youth Club

-3.5.13 Officers are currently in negotiation for the delivery of services post April 20 following an invitation to tender for provision of Youth Services.
-Officers are looking at usage of Children and Family Centres at the same time to see if shared usage can be an option for some buildings across the two service areas.
+3.5.13 Officers are looking at usage of Children and Family Centres at the same time to see if shared usage can be an option for some buildings across the two service areas.